-The statement has been prepared pursuant to Item 21 of Annexure 1 to the Franchising Code of Conduct for distribution to the franchisees and prospective franchisees of [name of franchisor].
+22. The statement has been prepared pursuant to Item $2\underline{1}\theta$ of Annexure 14 to the Franchising Code of Conduct for distribution to the franchisees and prospective franchisees of [name of franchisorentity].
 We disclaim any assumption of responsibility for any reliance on this audit report or on the statement to which it relates to any other party, or for any purpose other than that for which it was prepared.